Membership Inference Attacks and Defenses in Neural Network Pruning: Attack Evaluation

 \section{Attack Evaluation}

-This section conducts comprehensive experiments\footnote{\xyy{Due to the space limit, we only present the major results in main paper.
-More details can be found in Appendix.}} to thoroughly investigate the privacy risks of the proposed MIAs against neural network pruning.
-In the following, we first introduce the experimental setup, and then evaluate the privacy risks of the pruned models by comparing them with those of original models. \xy{Next, we investigate the impact of the confidence gap, sensitivity gap, and generalization gap, respectively.
-Finally, we evaluate the privacy risks without the knowledge of pruning approaches and sparsity levels.}
+This section conducts comprehensive experiments\footnote{Due to the space limit, we only present the major results in this paper.
+More details can be found in the extended version \url{https://arxiv.org/abs/2202.03335}.} to thoroughly investigate the privacy risks of the proposed MIAs against neural network pruning.
+In the following, we first introduce the experimental setup, and then evaluate the privacy risks of the pruned models by comparing them with those of original models.
+Next, we investigate the impact of the confidence gap, sensitivity gap, and generalization gap, respectively.
+Finally, we evaluate the privacy risks without the knowledge of pruning approaches and sparsity levels.